VEON 2Q25 Earnings Release: Direct Digital Revenues Up 57% Yoy. Solid Execution, Strong Results

+LTM Equity Free Cash Flow of USD 611 million, Capex of USD 231 million

-VEON Ltd. (Nasdaq: VEON), a global digital operator, announces selected financial and operating results for the second quarter ending June 30, 2025.
+VEON Ltd. (Nasdaq: VEON), a Dubai-headquartered global digital operator, announced its selected financial and operating results for the second quarter ending June 30, 2025.

 For the second quarter, VEON revenues grew 5.9% year-on-year to USD 1,087 million in reported currency (USD).
 In local currency terms, 2Q25 growth was 11.2% YoY, exceeding the blended weighted average inflation rate in our operating countries of 8.6% in the quarter, showcasing our ability to implement fair pricing and capturing higher consumer wallet share.